Digital transformation roadmap overview

 Okay, so you want to make this change happen.
 It's time to create your digital transformation roadmap.
 Let's walk you through the process by considering one of the most extraordinary transformations in history.
 That's right.
 We're talking about Walter White becoming the bad guy in Breaking Bad.

 Before you can set off on your digital transformation journey, you need to get clear on the destination.
-First, analyze the current state of your organization.
-The starting point is to plot your course with a defined company vision and values.
+Plot your course with a defined company vision and values.
 What does the big picture look like?
 How do you want to achieve it?
+If you already have a clear vision, ensure you’re taking it into account when planning your digital transformation journey, and skip to the next step.

 A vision statement lays the foundation for your business strategy.
 Make sure that it’s on top of everyone’s mind with Cascade.